-In this online education course, we start with a video from world renowned and respected researcher, Dr. Raphael Mechoulam, who discovered THC in 1964.
+The online education course, begins with a video from world renowned and respected researcher, Dr. Raphael Mechoulam, who discovered THC in 1964.
 In an interview with Medical Marijuana 411, he discusses his findings concerning the CB1 and CB2 receptors and how they interact with our own physical chemistry.
 He discusses why those receptors are critical in healing and how each of the receptors perform in regard to healing.
 He talks about how cannabis works within your body and brain to provide relief from TBI symptoms.

-You will learn about the traditional treatments for Traumatic Brain Injuries and through peer reviewed research studies that illustrate how medical marijuana can be useful in the treatment of Traumatic Brain Injuries.
 Other subjects include: scientific research about the cannabis plant, and an overview of The Entourage Effect.
-Recent news about the NFL, and the increase of Traumatic Brain Injuries of NFL players are also featured as part of the course.
+Recent news about the NFL, and the increase of Traumatic Brain Injuries of NFL players are also part of the course.

 Downloadable content, infographics on the Endocannabinoid System and two different scans of brain trauma are also included in the course.

 For the introductory course to Traumatic Brain Injuries, Dr. Raphael Mechoulam, discusses with Medical Marijuana 411, how our CB1 and CB2 receptors work within our bodies.